 Authors: Vijay Singh, Johannes Burge, David H. Brainard

-Abstract: An important goal for vision is to provide stable perceptual representations of task-relevant scene properties (e.g. target object size, shape, reflectance) despite variation in task-irrelevant scene properties (e.g. illumination, reflectance of other nearby objects).
-To study such stability in the context of brightness discrimination, we measured how thresholds for discriminating the lightness of a target objects are impacted by variation in the reflectance functions of background objects.
+Abstract: A goal of visual perception is to provide stable representations of task-relevant scene properties (e.g. target object size, shape, reflectance) despite variation in task-irrelevant scene properties (e.g. illumination, reflectance of other nearby objects).
+To study such stability in the context of lightness, we introduce a threshold-based psychophysical paradigm.
+We measured how thresholds for discriminating the lightness of a target object (task-relevant property) are impacted by variation in the reflectance functions of background objects (task-irrelevant property).
 Four observers viewed computer-rendered images of a 1-degree sphere, within a 2-degree scene containing naturalistic background objects.
-The sphere’s reflectance was spectrally flat but varied in lightness.
-On each trial, two images of the scene were presented in sequence and observers indicated which 250ms interval contained the sphere with higher lightness.
+The sphere’s reflectance was spectrally flat but varied in its overall level.
+On each trial, two images of the scene were presented in sequence and observers indicated which 250ms interval contained the sphere with higher reflectance.
 Across intervals, the reflectances of the background objects were randomized by sampling from a probabilistic model of naturally occurring surface reflectances.
-Discrimination thresholds were measured as a function of the amount of variability in the reflectance functions associated with the background objects.
-For low variation, the discrimination thresholds were nearly constant, indicating that the observers internal noise determines the threshold.
-As the scalar increases, the external noise starts to dominate, resulting in higher discrimination thresholds.
+Discrimination thresholds were measured as a function of the amount of variability in the background object reflectance functions, which we controlled in a parametric fashion.
+This paradigm has roots in the use of contrast threshold versus noise (TvN) measurements to characterize the visual coding of contrast.
+For low background reflectance variation, the discrimination thresholds were nearly constant, indicating that in this regime observers’ internal noise determines threshold.
+As the background object reflectance variation increases, its effects start to dominate performance, resulting in rising discrimination thresholds.
+The level of variability at which thresholds begin to rise quantifies the equivalent noise - the level of variation at which the task-irrelevant variable (background object reflectance) intrudes on the visual representation of the task-relevant variable (target object reflectance), to the same degree as the intrinsic variability of the internal representation.
 A computational model that uses a center-surround receptive field to estimate object lightness captures human behavior at this task.
-Our approach provides a novel method to characterize the effect of task-irrelevant variations in terms of the intrinsic difficulty of the task.
+Our approach provides a novel method to characterize the effect of task-irrelevant scene variations on the perceptual representation of a task-relevant scene property.

-Acknowledgements: NIH EY10016 (DHB), NIH R01-EY028571 (JB).
+Acknowledgements: NIH RO1-EY10016 (DHB), NIH R01-EY028571 (JB).